Google Cloud MySQL

 -

-In the left navigation pane, under Connections, click the Users tab, and then, click + ADD USER ACCOUNT.
+In the left navigation pane, under PRIMARY INSTANCE, select Users, and then click + ADD USER ACCOUNT.

 -